-2.02 LIFE
+Approved by Council 03 June 2023 - 2.02 LIFE.
 Any person eligible for ordinary membership may be voted a life membership by the executive committee or by Council.
-Such status shall be conferred upon payment of the prescribed fee, except that no fee shall be levied when such status is conferred upon:

-- (a) the Colonel Commandant upon appointment; and - (b) the president upon retirement from office.
+Such status shall be conferred upon payment of the fee prescribed at Annex A to this document.
+The Colonel Commandant RCAC and the Corps CWO will receive life memberships upon appointment without levy.
+Approved by Council 03 Jun 2023 - 2.03 HONORARY.

-2.03 HONORARY

 Any person believed to merit this recognition may be granted honorary membership at an annual general meeting, upon a two-thirds (2/3) majority vote of Council.
-Such status may be granted for a finite number of years or while incumbent is in an appointment deserving of such confidence, recognizing at all times that such appointments are renewable by sub-sequent two-thirds (2/3) majority vote of Council.
+Such status may be granted for a finite number of years or while the incumbent is in an appointment deserving of such confidence, recognizing that such appointments are renewable by subsequent two-thirds (2/3) majority vote of Council. - 2.04 SPECIAL.

-2.04 SPECIAL

 Any person appointed or elected by and to Council who is not a member in another category shall be granted special membership status for the duration of service on Council.

-2.05 VOLUNTARY

-Any person serving in an armoured unit may, upon payment of the prescribed annual fee, be a member of the Association.
+Approved by Council 19 Oct 2013 - 2.06 VOLUNTARY.
+Any person serving in an armoured unit is a member of the Association.